 Learn about export requirements

 In order to export your products to the EU market, you need to know what requirements apply and how to meet them.
-This page takes you through the various requirements and guides you to the those relevant to your business.
+We guide you through the requirements relevant to your business.

 The requirements usually take the form of technical rules and standards, set out in EU or, sometimes, national legislation.
 These rules and standards are related to health and safety concerns.
 They aim to protect the public from risks related to the manufacturing or use of products.
 Fulfillment of these requirements must be demonstrated by some form of evidence (certificate for example).